Daughter Says ‘Hotel Rwanda' Hero Was ‘kidnapped' in Dubai

 “What they’re accusing him of is all made up,” she said.
 “There is no evidence to what they’re claiming … We know this is a wrongful arrest.”

+Rusesabagina has won numerous international honors including the U.S. Presidential Medal of Freedom in 2005 and the Lantos Human Rights Prize in 2011.

+Rusesabagina has denied the Rwandan government’s charges that he financially supports Rwandan rebels.
+In 2010, he told the AP that the government was conducting a smear campaign against him for opposing Kagame.
+He has called Kagame’s government a dictatorship and urged Western countries to press the government to respect human rights.

 It was not clear when Rusesabagina would appear in court.
-Police called him the suspected "founder, leader, sponsor and member of violent, armed, extremist terror outfits including the Rwanda Movement for Democratic Change (MRCD) operating out of various places in the region and abroad.”
+Police called him the suspected “founder, leader, sponsor and member of violent, armed, extremist terror outfits including the Rwanda Movement for Democratic Change (MRCD).”

-The MRCD in a statement condemned the arrest and called Rusesabagina one of its leaders.
+The MRCD condemned the arrest and called Rusesabagina one of its leaders.
 The group, which describes itself as an opposition political platform, did not respond to a request for comment.

 An armed wing of the MRCD, the National Liberation Front, was accused of clashing with Rwandan soldiers in 2018 and 2019, and Rwanda arrested NLF spokesman Callixte Nsabimana last year.

-In a video circulated online last year and seen by the AP, Rusesabagina said “it is imperative that in 2019 we speed up the liberation struggle of the Rwandan people ... the time has come for us to use any means possible to bring about change in Rwanda, as all political means have been tried and failed.”
+In the video shared by Rwandan authorities, Rusesabagina said “it is imperative that in 2019 we speed up the liberation struggle of the Rwandan people ... the time has come for us to use any means possible to bring about change in Rwanda, as all political means have been tried and failed.”
 He expressed support for the NLF.

+The video appeared to be a clip from one posted online in late 2018 as a New Year's message.

+But Kitty Kurth, spokeswoman for the Hotel Rwanda Rusesabagina Foundation, asserted that the video appeared to be staged.
+Rusesabagina was wearing the same jacket and tie he was photographed in on Monday, she said, and the video was not filmed at Rusesabagina’s homes in Texas or Belgium.
+She said he exclusively speaks off-the-cuff in recorded speeches, whereas in the video he seems to be reading from a script.

+“It’s been recorded within the last couple days and, obviously, they made him read something,” Kurth told the AP.

-Michela Wrong, a British journalist who is researching a book about Rwanda, told the AP that Rusesabagina’s group posed no real danger to Kagame’s rule.
+Michela Wrong, a British journalist researching a book about Rwanda, told the AP that Rusesabagina’s group posed no real danger to Rwandan President Paul Kagame’s rule.

 “When you have a country where no genuine opposition is tolerated, there’s no freedom of speech and elections are routinely rigged, challenges to the status quo inevitably end up taking guerrilla form,” she said.
-“Rwanda may be a donor darling, but it is probably the most repressive country in Africa today, so Rusesabagina’s trajectory isn’t that surprising.”
+“Rwanda may be a donor darling, but it is probably the most repressive country in Africa today.”

+Rwanda’s government has been accused of previously hunting down dissidents overseas.
+South African investigators have said Rwanda was directly involved in the killing of Col. Patrick Karegeya, an outspoken critic, in Johannesburg in 2014.

 Interpol declined to comment on Rusesabagina's arrest, saying it does not discuss its “red notices” for people wanted for prosecution unless they are public.

 Police and authorities in Dubai, a city-state in the United Arab Emirates, did not respond to a request for comment.
-Rwandan President Paul Kagame maintains a close relationship with Dubai, often attending events in which moderators largely avoid discussing his government’s targeting of dissidents.
+Kagame maintains a close relationship with Dubai.

 In Belgium, authorities said they had no information about Rusesabagina’s arrest and were not involved.
 The U.S. State Department said it was monitoring the situation and referred questions to the Rwandan government.